Rice 101: Can Slow Cookers Really Cook Rice?

 Will Wild Rice Cook the Same As White Rice?

 Wild rice is ideal for cooking using a slow cooker since it requires a considerable amount of time to cook fully.
-When cooking wild rice, allow it to soak overnight as that will allow the grains to absorb the water, thus reducing the chances of undercooking.
+When cooking this rice, allow it to soak overnight as that will allow the grains to absorb the water, thus reducing the chances of undercooking.

 You’ll also need to pour in more water for a cup of wild rice than you would when preparing white or brown rice.